Board of Directors

 President and CEO of WQED Multimedia

-Director since 2018.
-Deborah Acklin is president and chief executive officer of WQED Multimedia, the nation’s first community-owned public media company, also known worldwide as “Mister Rogers’ station”.
+Deborah Acklin is president and chief executive officer of WQED, the nation’s first community-owned public media company, also known worldwide as “Mister Rogers’ station.”

 Ms. Acklin has served in multiple executive roles in public broadcasting, the cable television industry, and commercial broadcasting.
-At WQED Multimedia, she manages or has managed the operations, strategies, and fundraising to create original multi-platform content distributed across four television channels, three radio channels, an interactive web-based global media distribution portal, an education department, and PBS, NPR and their member stations.
+At WQED, she manages or has managed the operations, strategies, and fundraising to create original multi-platform content distributed across five television channels, three radio channels, an interactive web-based global media distribution portal, an education department, and PBS, NPR and their member stations.

 Her tenure includes many achievements, including an unprecedented four Mid-Atlantic Emmy Awards for Overall Excellence, given by the regional chapter of the National Academy of Television Arts and Sciences to a general manager of a commercial or public television station in Pennsylvania, Delaware, West Virginia and New Jersey.